aredn/aredn/README.md

 The 'target' is a directory to find the image on at http://downloads.arednmesh.org

-Latest Mikrotik installation options are found at: https://www.arednmesh.org/content/installation-instructions-mikrotik-devices
+Latest installation instructions are found at: https://docs.arednmesh.org/en/latest/

 ### Ethernet Port usage

-The standard Ethernet port of an AREDN device uses the following vlan tags.
+The standard Ethernet port of an AREDN® device uses the following vlan tags.
 An 802.1Q switch is necessary to utilize the vlan tagged networks:

 * untagged:  LAN devices - laptop, ipcam, voip phone, etc.
-* vlan 1:  WAN - gateway to connect AREDN network to home network and/or internet (some devices support changing this vlan to an alternate value)
+* vlan 1:  WAN - gateway to connect AREDN® network to home network and/or internet (some devices support changing this vlan to an alternate value)
-* vlan 2:  DtDLink (device to device) - AREDN network routing between nodes, typically cross band
+* vlan 2:  DtDLink (device to device) - AREDN® network routing between nodes, typically cross band

 The following devices have enhanced Ethernet port usage.
 A single cat5 to the device could be plugged into ether the 'main' or 'secondary' port with standard port functionality.
 Both ports can be used interchangeably and simultaneously with LAN devices on both ports at the same time.

 If the device's hardware supports POE (Power Over Ethernet) pass-through from main port to secondary port, an Advanced Setting option will show to turn on/off.
 This is useful to power ipCams or other mesh nodes by daisy chaining the network cable from one device to another.
 Then only one network cable may be needed to reach 2 or 3 devices on the tower.
 Be sure to check the power capacity in the vendor specifications to not exceed.
 The first device in the chain will provide the DHCP address to all LAN devices on all nodes (because it powers up first).

 * NanoStation M2 XW
 * NanoStation M5 XW